 Did you make this recipe?
 Please let me know how this fried gnocchi recipe turned out for you!
 Leave a comment and star rating below and share a picture on Instagram, Twitter or Facebook with the hashtag #veggiedesserts.

-- Divide the gnocchi between four plates and serve topped with the mushroom sauce.
+- Divide the gnocchi between plates and serve topped with sauce as desired.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.